A Difficult Road to Paradise

 Days in Florianópolis

 I end up spending a lot of my time hiking different trails around the island.
 The nature is incredible and most of the time, I got the trails completely to myself.
 I can still hear the sounds of the wind playing with the huge bamboo forests resulting in this amazing creaking sound, and I still got these beautiful images in my head from the many viewpoints I pass on my way.
-Viewpoints looking over incredible stretches of beaches, lakes and lush forest.
+Viewpoints looking over incredible stretches of beaches, lakes and forest.

 If the weather treats me right (some days are really windy and rainy), I’ll spend my day at the beach, swimming, sunbathing, sipping on coconuts, watching the many surfers catching waves.
 This place is truly a surfer’s paradise, both for regular surfing, windsurfing, kite surfing and stand up paddling.
 What’s amazing as well, is that you’ll be sharing the ocean with penguins.
 Nothing bets swimming around with penguins.